31 August 2016

 WESTERN SWAMPHEN-MINSMERE,SUFFOLK

-I was just walking out of Burton RSPB on sunday afternoon after seeing the Spotted crake when I received a twitter message that a Purple Swamphen had been found at Minsmere in Suffolk.
+I was just walking out of Burton RSPB on sunday afternoon after seeing a Spotted crake when I received a twitter message that a Purple Swamphen had been found at Minsmere in Suffolk.
 The bird was apparently ringed,so I just drove home and thought nothing more of it.
 I then received a text of Fred fearn saying that the bird was now apparently unringed after photos had been taken and it had been re identified has a Western race that breeds in Spain and Portugal.
 There have been several records of Purple Swamphen in Britain,though these have generally related to Grey headed Swamphen which are kept in captivity in this country and most records have been found to be escapes out of someones collection like the Saltney bird in Chester in July 2010.There has been a northward dispersal of this species though in France in 2016 though so you never no it was a good insurance tick!Anyway plans were made by the other lads who were going down in the morning which really gripped me off but I couldn't do anything till tuesday regarding being in work monday morning and having a busy workload but I new I would end up going and hopefully the bird would stay.

 The bird showed all day on the monday so I when I left off work in the evening I made the long journey with my partner Dianne to Suffolk.We arrived at Minsmere just after 11.30pm and slept in the car.
 I set my alarm for 5am and it was soon going off so we made are way straight down to the south hide in the pouring rain!WHEN WILL IT STOP!.I soon picked up the Swamphen weaving in and out of the far reeds,it had stayed and I had seen it.Thankfully the bird had stayed in its favoured area that it had been in for the last two days because it could easily have just disappeared into the vast reed beds at this reserve.